-Themes Key Council climate activities in the last three years Key documents Adaptation Launched the Adapt Your Business business support programme - supporting 48 businesses with a share of a £570k funding pot 22 SuDS and rain garden schemes have been implemented during a 3 year period between 2020 and 2022 with more than 1,800 m of highway de-paved Adapt Your Business Sustainable drainage systems (SuDS) Buildings Continued promotion of the Solar Together scheme.
+Themes Key Council climate activities 2019/20 - 2021/22 Adaptation Launched the Adapt Your Business business support programme - supporting 48 businesses with a share of a £570k funding pot.
+22 SuDS and rain garden schemes have been implemented during a 3 year period between 2020 and 2022 with more than 1,800 m2 of highway de-paved.
+Buildings Continued promotion of the Solar Together scheme.
 210 applications have been approved and circa 60 schemes have been completed.
-Total generation is estimated to be around 800kWh Dedicated £2m to make the homes of residents on low incomes more energy efficient and reduce their energy bills, through our Green Homes programme Adoption of Hackney's Local Plan in July 2020, bringing in strong climate adaptation and mitigation planning policies Adoption of the Planning Obligations SPD in July 2020, setting out the mechanism for carbon offset payments and an increased price for offsetting Net Zero Energy Strategy Green Homes Local Plan Transport Implemented one of the most ambitious active travel programmes in the country.
-Introduced 19 new low traffic neighbourhoods (LTN)s.
-70% of the borough's residential side streets are in LTNs Retained 30 trial school streets, totalling 42 permanent school streets.
-84% of the borough's primary schools and 15% of secondary schools are covered, meaning Hackney has more School Streets and LTNs combined than any other council nationwide Installed 200 EV charge points, reaching 308 in total.
-Exceeded the target for 80% of residents within 500m of a charging installation Completed a number of cycle improvement schemes including: Queensbridge Road protected cycle track between Hackney Road, Lea Bridge Road and Albion Drive, Cycle Superhighway one interventions - Balls Pond Road; and 2 km of light segregated cycle lanes on Green Lanes Installed 200 new cycle hangers in the last three years Hackney Transport Strategy Hackney Parking and enforcement Plan Low Traffic Neighbourhoods Zero Emissions Network web page
+Total generation is estimated to be around 800kWh.
+Dedicated £2m to make the homes of residents on low incomes more energy efficient and reduce their energy bills, through our Green Homes programme.
+Adoption of Hackney's Local Plan in July 2020, bringing in strong climate adaptation and mitigation planning policies.
+Adoption of the Planning Obligations SPD in July 2020, setting out the mechanism for carbon offset payments and an increased price for offsetting.
+Transport Implemented one of the most ambitious active travel programmes in the country.
+Introduced 19 new Low Traffic Neighbourhoods (LTNs).
+70% of the borough's residential side streets are in LTNs.
+Retained 30 trial School Streets, now totalling 42 permanent School Streets.
+84% of the borough's primary schools and 15% of secondary schools are covered, meaning Hackney has more School Streets_and LTNs combined than any other council nationwide.
+Installed 200 EV charge points, reaching 308 in total.
+Exceeded the target for 80% of residents within 500m of a charging installation.
+Completed a number of cycle improvement schemes including: Queensbridge Road protected cycle track between Hackney Road, Lea Bridge Road and Albion Drive, Cycle Superhighway one interventions - Balls Pond Road; and 2 km of light segregated cycle lanes on Green Lanes.
+Installed the first tranche of permanent parking solutions for dockless bikes underway, with 74 locations having dockless corrals.
+Continued to support the Zero Emissions Network (ZEN), which has gained close to 1,500 business members and over 1,000 residential members.